Today is a special day for me, and I wanted to share this story with you.

 My First Costa Rica Trip

-When I returned to the States, I decided not to drink and get through the holidays, then wanted to wait for six months; lockdown hit, still not drinking; until I made it to 6 months, I knew that I could go a year.
+When I returned to the States, I decided not to drink and to get through the holidays.
+I wanted to wait for six months.
+Then lockdown hit, and I still wasn’t drinking.
+Once I made it to six months, I knew I could go a year.

 Now, here I am.